anthony-devarti/weatherapp/Project Data/pseudocode.md

 ]

-use querySelector? to print these properties into their appropriate fields on the page. have all of the fields visible in
+use querySelector? to print these properties into their appropriate fields on the page. have all of the fields visible in the weatherObject

 let tempCelsius
 function makeCelsius(){